ourpalace/ourcord/CONTRIBUTING.md

 # Contributing
-You are here to help on ourcord?
+You are here to help on OurCord?
 Epic, feel welcome and read the following sections to know how to start contributing and make this the most awesome Discord library!